 - To identify potential conflicts of interest and thereafter determine the appropriate division of roles and tasks between the Secretariat and related stakeholders such as the Board of Governors, Standing Committees, Complaints Panel etc. when dealing with the RSPO processes (as set out in items (b) and (c) above).

 - Gather and review feedback from RSPO members and relevant internal and external stakeholders on their perception of these processes within RSPO in dealing with actual and alleged breaches of RSPO Key documents.

-- To identify any gaps and challenges within the RSPO’s processes in handling actual and alleged breaches as well as to the determine the appropriate criteria to declare an actual or alleged breach as resolved and closed.
+- To identify any gaps and challenges within the RSPO’s processes in handling actual and alleged breaches as well as to determine the appropriate criteria to declare an actual or alleged breach as resolved and closed.

 - To explore and recommend methods of harmonising these processes with the CAP 2017 to achieve a single effective Grievance System.

 - To then develop a draft framework for the Grievance System with clear procedures in line with the UN Guiding Principles on Business and Human Rights and in the process ensuring a balance between transparency and accessibility to information by stakeholders and confidentiality of information.

 - To review comments on the draft obtained through public consultation(s), the Steering Group, and the Secretariat.

 - To present a finalised framework for a single RSPO Grievance System with clear procedures in line with the requirements of the UN Guiding Principles on Business and Human Rights to the Steering Group and Secretariat.

 The SG will receive the final recommendations from the Consultant and sign off on them.
 After consulting with the Assurance Standing Committee, it will make its final recommendations to the RSPO Board of Governors for endorsement.

 The SG will be established by invitation of the Secretariat and once established, will be reporting to the Board of Governors.
 The SG will be made up of the following individuals: –